KlumzByte/d2r.runewords.org/README.md

 ## Changelog
 ### Version 1.1
-* Improved the filter, its now possible to filter by Runeword name, Runeword Type, Rune (single rune) and by Level (shows usable items with cLvl less or equal than input)
+* Improved the filter, its now possible to filter by Runeword name, Runeword Type, Rune (single rune) and by Level (shows usable items with cLvl less or equal to input)
 * Added link to this page, in the html footer.